 When you arrive, Air France makes sure everything runs smoothly.
 If you need assistance, you will be asked to get off after other passengers, and your luggage and mobility aids will be given back to you right away.

 Both Paris-Charles de Gaulle and Paris-Orly airports are equipped with features and guidance to support travelers with reduced mobility.
 Their websites provide helpful resources to prepare for your journey.
-For additional questions or assistance, you can contact the Air France Special Assistance service directly.
+For more inquiries or assistance, you can connect with the Air France Special Assistance service directly.

 Air France offers a range of special assistance services designed to ensure your onboard experience is as smooth and enjoyable as possible.